laravel-ja/ja-docs-11.x/original-en/strings.md

 <a name="method-str-contains"></a>
 #### `Str::contains()` {.collection-method}

 The `Str::contains` method determines if the given string contains the given value.
-This method is case sensitive:
+By default this method is case sensitive:

     use Illuminate\Support\Str;